dragos1475/ProCleanLakesLinearContext/README.md

 1. Data Preparation:
    - Ensure your dataset is clean and properly formatted
    - Handle missing values appropriately
-   - Consider feature scaling for better model performance
+   - Consider both raw and standardized analysis for comprehensive insights

 2. Model Selection:
    - Start with simple models (Linear Regression)
    - Use regularization (Ridge/Lasso) for high-dimensional data
    - Consider robust models (Huber/Theil-Sen) for outliers
+   - Compare model performance on both raw and standardized data

 3. Evaluation:
-   - Review all metrics, not just R-squared
+   - Review metrics for both raw and standardized data
    - Check residual analysis for model assumptions
-   - Consider feature importance and correlations
+   - Consider feature importance in both contexts
+   - Use correlation analysis to understand relationships with target variable

 4. Report Interpretation:
-   - Focus on model equations and coefficients
+   - Compare raw and standardized model equations
+   - Use standardization parameters for converting between scales
-   - Review PCA analysis for dimensionality reduction
+   - Review PCA and correlation analysis from raw data
    - Check residual plots for model assumptions
+   - Use both Word and HTML reports for different perspectives:
+     - Word report for comprehensive documentation
+     - HTML reports for interactive exploration and sharing

 ## Contributing